Patuxent River: Economy and commerce

 Tobacco farming dominated the Patuxent's economy for the two centuries following white settlement, with about sixty percent of Maryland's tobacco coming from the Patuxent valley by the late eighteenth century.

 Destruction of the plantations by the British and of the soil by centuries of tobacco farming brought the mid and lower Patuxent valley into a period of decline that would last until the 1930s, when there were fewer residents in the Patuxent's Calvert County than there were in the 1840s, and only a few hundred more than in the first Calvert County census in 1790.

 The Patuxent was plied by regular steamship service, mostly from the Weems Line, from the 1820s to the 1920s, replacing the schooners and sailing packets that had for the previous centuries served the river's many landings and docks along the 52 mi tidal reach.

 The Washington Suburban Sanitary Commission constructed two dams on the main branch in the mid-twentieth century.
 Brighton Dam was constructed 96 mi from the Chesapeake in 1943, impounding the waters of Triadelphia Reservoir; in 1952 the T. Howard Duckett Dam was constructed 14 mi farther downstream, near Laurel, thus creating Rocky Gorge Reservoir.
 The land surrounding the two reservoirs is administered by the WSSC, creating a forested reserve of 4400 acre accessible to the public for horseback riding, hunting, fishing, and picnicking in limited areas.
 The state of Maryland classifies the T. Howard Duckett Dam as "high hazard" because large releases of water flood areas of North Laurel.

 With public recreational land on one or both shores of 74 of the river's 115 miles including the reservoir land, the impact that recreation in natural settings now has on the river's economy is obvious.
 The Patuxent Naval Air Station at the mouth of the river has continued to grow during past decades along with tourism, providing another main economic engine in the lower river valley that includes the popular boating center of Solomons.

+The Patuxent River is the sole known source for Maryland's State Gemstone, a form of agate called Patuxent River stone.